 He founded the Marriage and Family Institute, Clarksville, TN and later developed Soldier Center as an agency of the Institute.
 Dr. Hurely is a licensed clinician with over 34 years of clinical experience.
 Persons from throughout the United States travel to participate in Dr. Hurley's trainings, both the standard two, 3-day weekends of Parts 1 and 2, open to all licensed mental health providers and the veteran-focused successive days EMDR therapy for 5-10 days.
 In the past year he has presented workshops at various conferences including the EMDR International Association (EMDRIA) Annual Conference, the International Society for the Study of Trauma and Dissociation (ISST-D), the Omega Institute, the University of West Virginia Medical School's Annual Conference on Addictions, and the annual Southeast Psychiatric Conference.
+Dr. Hurley is an invited presenter for a Pre-Conference full-day workshop at the 2019 EMDRIA Conference in Orange Beach, CA where he will present on "treating military, veterans and first-responders with EMDR therapy."

 A retired Army Colonel with over 33 years of service in the U.S. Army and Army Reserve, his numerous assignments range from duty in the United States, Germany, Korea, and military operations during Operations Desert Shield/Desert Storm.
 His military awards include the Army Meritorious Service medal (awarded 3 times), the Bronze Star medal, and the Legion of Merit.